stakater/stakater-docs/docs/sre/tenant-operator/customresources.md

 * Tenant will have a `Quota` to limit resource consumption.

-* `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
-The field is required if you want to create an ArgoCD AppProject for the tenant.

-* `namespaceLabels` can be used to distribute common labels among tenant namespaces.

-* `namespaceAnnotations` can be used to distribute common annotations among tenant namespaces.

 * Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
   * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.
   * In case of groups, the sandbox namespaces will be created for each member of the group.

+* `onDelete` is used to tell Tenant-Operator what to do when a Tenant is deleted.
+  * `cleanNamespaces` if the value is set to **true** *Tenant-Operator* deletes all *tenant namespaces* when a `Tenant` is deleted.
+Default value is **false**.

+* `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
+The field is required if you want to create an ArgoCD AppProject for the tenant.

+* `hibernation` can be used to create a schedule during which the namespaces belonging to the tenant will be put to sleep.
+The values of the `sleepSchedule` and `wakeSchedule` fields must be a string in a cron format.

 * Namespaces can also be created via tenant CR by *specifying names* in `namespaces`.
   * Tenant-Operator will append *tenant name* prefix while creating namespaces, so the format will be **{TenantName}**-**{Name}**.
   * `stakater.com/kind: {Name}` label will also be added to the namespaces.

+* `commonMetadata` can be used to distribute common labels and annotations among tenant namespaces.
+  * `labels` distributes provided labels among all tenant namespaces
+  * `annotations` distributes provided annotations among all tenant namespaces

+* `specificMetadata` can be used to distribute specific labels and annotations among specific tenant namespaces.
+  * `labels` distributes given labels among specific tenant namespaces
+  * `annotations` distributes given annotations among specific tenant namespaces
+  * `namespaces` consists a list of specific tenant namespaces across which the labels and annotations will be distributed

 * Tenant automatically deploys `template` resource mentioned in `templateInstances` to matching tenant namespaces.
   * `Template` resources are created in those `namespaces` which belong to a `tenant` and contain `matching labels`.
   * `Template` resources are created in all `namespaces` of a `tenant` if `selector` field is empty.

-::: warning Warning:
+::: warning Note:

-* If tenant is deleted, then all namespaces created by tenant will also be deleted(spec.namespaces and sandbox namespaces).
+If same label or annotation key is being applied using different methods provided, then the highest precedence will be given to `specificMetadata` followed by `commonMetadata` and in the end would be the ones applied from `openshift.project.labels`/`openshift.project.annotations` in `IntegrationConfig`

 :::